Now's the time to spot the elusive Olive Ridley sea turtles in India

 Every year, lakhs of female Olive Ridley turtles arrive at India's west and east shores during nesting season.
-As the eggs lie safely buried under sand, waiting to be hatched, now’s the best time to experience this amazing natural phenomenon
+Experience this amazing natural phenomenon

 India’s vast shoreline is home to several species of flora and fauna.
 One such interesting creature is the Olive Ridley sea turtle.
 Chetan Rao, a research associate with Dakshin Foundation, an organisation that works on marine issues, tells us, “In India, Olive Ridley turtles come to the shore for the nesting period between late February and early March, along the entire coastline —from Gujarat to West Bengal.”

 There are sporadic nesting sites where they come in few numbers and mass nesting sites.
 The mass nesting is known as Arribada (Spanish: arrival).
 In India, mass nesting occurs at Rushikulya and Gahirmatha in Odisha.
 Rao is currently in Rushikulya for a monitoring project of the mass-nesting site.

 The mating ritual at sea is a rare visual.
 PICS COURTESY/CHETAN RAO

 An area is known as a mass-nesting site if there are 100 or more sea turtles on the beach nesting, simultaneously.
 Rushikulya sees one-lakh arrivals, once every few years.

 Male Ridley turtles don’t come on the beach and live all their lives under the sea, only seen on the surface during mating season.
 So it is the female turtles who arrive to lay eggs (as many as 100 per turtle, of which only one or two survive) on the beach with nests dug using their back flippers.

 Though it looks like the turtle sheds tears, it is secretion of excessive salts from the body